argvsc47/EasyR/README.md

 # EasyR
 Simplified R Script

-For this ro run you need to have R installed and added to PATH
+For this to run you need to have R installed and added to PATH